How to write the best pitch deck?

 Alternatively you can put all that information on the previous slide, especially if your cap table is obvious (first fundraising).
 Discreetly like Manpack’s last fundraise slide below:

 Now that you are done, double check it, send it, and wait for investors to answer you.

-You can also follow us on Medium.
-Your feedback is priceless, feel free to ping us at email@example.com or firstname.lastname@example.org.
+Your feedback is priceless, feel free to ping us at firstname.lastname@example.org or email@example.com.